 Columns — Please, only the "best" writers should step up to the plate.
 This may prove difficult because few want to be rejected.
 Maybe conduct a contest to select the "best."
 Let the staff vote, perhaps, to remove any hint of favoritism.
 Know that not all editors consider writing in this style to be their forté so they shouldn't feel this as an ego-buster.
 Let them do what they do best.

 Design — Will your publication need a tweak or two?
 Look here for well-designed newspapers which may provide ways to tweak the design.

 Editing — Behind every great reporter or designer is a great copy editor, someone once said.
 This is true.
 These are the people who find the creepy little errors, make a story read more coherently, move the lead from the bottom to the top and help reporters improve their work.
 Finally, they write the scintillating headlines that will attract readers.

 Photos — See Photo Tips, you photo people, for how to capture the pictorial essence of your school.
 Avoid cliché stuff like groups, grip-and-grin shots, snapshots in which people are making funny faces.
 Photos should tell a story and capture the emotional impact of the moment.
 See National Press Photographers Association

 Art — See Illustrator Tips for suggestions on the types of art to use in your publication.
 Often, an illustration allows the designer to embellish reality more than a photo would allow, and designers can combine type with illustrations more easily.
 Look around campus for artists with a sense of humor and an interest in current events.

 The Ranger Online Design Manual has ideas you may use for your online publication.
-This was for College Publisher, but some of the ideas may work with other systems.

 The South Jersey Line shows how to use WordPress Basics.